selabs-ur1/VV-ESIR-TP3/exercises/pmd-test-smells.md

 You can find in the code/tp3-test-smells the full report.
 We chose to focus on one example observed in the `AbstractMapTest.java` file at line 1495.

-Here is the message received by PMD :
+Here is the message received from PMD :

 ```
 In JUnit4, use the @Test(expected) annotation to denote tests that should throw exceptions